nanliupython/nan-liu-website/README.md

 ### Collections

-This Jekyll theme implements `collections` to organize content into categories.
+This Jekyll theme implement  s `collections` to organize content into categories.
 The theme comes with default collections for `news`, `projects`, `books`, and `teachings`.
 You can easily create your own collections for apps, stories, courses, or any other creative work.

 [![Projects Preview](readme_preview/projects.png)](https://alshedivat.github.io/al-folio/projects/)